CMU-IDS-Spring-2024/building-an-interactive-data-science-dashboard-priyanga-181/README.md

 I would be interested in incorporating several additional features to enhance the data exploration experience.
 We could integrate a geographic heat map to visualize the distribution and concentration of overdoses within different regions of Allegheny County.
 A correlation matrix could also be useful to explore potential relationships between different drugs.
 We could also use a ML model to predict the trends in future based on the current dataset and post that as a visualization.

+Assignment 3C
+1. Did you notice any interesting patterns or trends in the dataset?
+I could see a high concentration of overdose incidents in and around the central Pittsburgh area, pointing to an urban epicenter in overdose cases.
+Surrounding areas show scattered incidents, with some suburban or rural zones experiencing significantly fewer cases.
+This pattern could reflect various underlying factors such as population density, socio-economic conditions, or access to healthcare services.

+2. Was it possible to understand how the dataset was different in the earlier years versus the more recent years?
+If so, what were some differences?
+If not, how would you suggest changing the dashboard to make differences easier to find?
+It is possible to understand how the differences are in earlier and recent years using the Range slider.
+I could see how it changes in the geographic distribution of cases.
+I could notice a shift in the concentration of cases, perhaps showing a spread to suburban or rural areas from urban centers over time.

+3. Are there any other features you wish were present in your dashboard to either make discovery easier or to explore alternative aspects of the dataset?
+For enhanced discovery, I'd suggest adding a time-lapse animation feature to visualize trends without manual slider adjustments.
+Also, incorporating filters for demographic data, if available, could reveal correlations with age, gender, or socio-economic status.
+Lastly, a feature to overlay additional data, like locations of treatment centers, could provide context for potential intervention strategies.